Event Planner Resources

 2. Develop your creativity

-Gather inspiration and ideas from online boards and bring these ideas to life with tools like Canva.
-By being able to create designs yourself, you can create your own marketing materials, event invites and more.
+Gather inspiration and ideas from online sources and bring them to life with tools like Canva.

 3. Pick a specialization